HiFaraz/node-playbook/README.md

 ### Who this is for

 * **Beginners** who just want to get a project started without too much hassle
-* **Experience programmers** who want a "get started" guide to unfamiliar parts of the Node.js ecosystem
+* **Experienced programmers** who want a "get started" guide to unfamiliar parts of the Node.js ecosystem

 ### How to use this playbook